patrickcping/pingone-go-sdk-v2/management/docs/Certificate.md

 ### NewCertificate

-`func NewCertificate(algorithm EnumCertificateKeyAlgorithm, default_ bool, issuerDN string, keyLength int32, serialNumber int32, signatureAlgorithm EnumCertificateKeySignagureAlgorithm, startsAt time.Time, status EnumCertificateKeyStatus, subjectDN string, usageType EnumCertificateKeyUsageType, validityPeriod int32, ) *Certificate`
+`func NewCertificate(algorithm EnumCertificateKeyAlgorithm, keyLength int32, name string, signatureAlgorithm EnumCertificateKeySignagureAlgorithm, subjectDN string, usageType EnumCertificateKeyUsageType, validityPeriod int32, ) *Certificate`

 NewCertificate instantiates a new Certificate object This constructor will assign default values to properties that have it defined,